Let’s face it. Coming up with ways to spend quality time with kids is sometimes hard.

 Be honest with yourself and take the time to write out specific ways you could makes some changes.

-Daily Opportunities for Quality Time with your Kids
+Spending Quality Time with Kids

 1. Make the mundane fun.